 Kitten Foster Program

-Each year, over 100 foster families in CAT’s Foster Program give more than 1,000 cats and kittens a safe, caring place for kittens to grow, mother cats to raise their kittens, and sick or injured cats to heal.
-Without these temporary homes, many of these cats and kittens would not survive.
-In addition, foster parents free up space at the Sherwood shelter, allowing CAT to save more lives.
+Each year, close to 100 foster families give more than 1,000 cats and kittens a safe, caring temporary home.
+In foster, there’s socialization for young kittens, space for mother cats to raise their young, and time for sick or injured cats to heal.
+Without these foster homes, many of these cats and kittens would not survive.
+Foster homes also free up space within the shelter, which means more lives are saved!

 Specific goals of the Foster Program include: